Infrared signature of active massive black holes in nearby dwarf galaxies: Introduction

-While the broad question of the genericity of CMBH remains open, recent findings have been strongly supportive of CMBH being generic for the subset of massive galaxies, i.~e.\ for galaxies with stellar masses above $\sim10^9$ M$_{\odot}$.
-In particular, in recent work \citet{marleau13} studied a sample of 15~991~galaxies and found the fraction of galaxies containing a CMBH to be approximately the same for each morphological type.
+While the broad question of the genericity of CMBH remains open, recent findings have been strongly supportive of CMBH being generic for the subset of massive galaxies, i.e.\ for galaxies with stellar masses above $\sim10^9$ M$_{\odot}$.
+In particular, in a recent work \citet{marleau13} studied a sample of 15~991~galaxies and found the fraction of galaxies containing a CMBH to be approximately the same for each morphological type.
 This study was itself prompted by the recent discovery of CMBH in galaxies lacking any substantial spheroidal component \citep{reines11,simmons13}.
 Prior to this there was only strong evidence for the generic presence of CMBH in galaxies with a significant bulge component \citep{kormendy95,magorrian98,ferrarese00,gebhardt00,kormendy13}.
-While evidence continues to accrue to firmly establish the generic existence of CMBH within massive galaxies, attention has now begun to shift to the question of whether CMBH are also generic in the low-mass regime, i.~e.\ in galaxies with stellar masses below $\sim10^9$ M$_{\odot}$, or in other words, on whether CMBH are generic to dwarf galaxies.
+While evidence continues to accrue to firmly establish the generic existence of CMBH within massive galaxies, attention has now begun to shift to the question of whether CMBH are also generic in the low-mass regime, i.e.\ in galaxies with stellar masses below $\sim10^9$ M$_{\odot}$, or in other words, whether CMBH are generic to dwarf galaxies.

 Until very recently it was not even known whether any dwarf galaxies contained CMBH, let alone whether they were generic.
-However, during the last few years results in this area have been rapid and it is now known that a significant number of galaxies with masses $\sim10^9-10^{10}$ M$_{\odot}$, i.~e.\ at the high end of the dwarf galaxy mass regime and the low end of the massive galaxy regime, do contain active CMBH.
-In particular, \citet{moran14}, \citet{reines13}, \citet{reines14}, \citet{barth08}, \citet{greene07}, \citet{greene04}, \citet{dong12} and \citet{dong07} have detected the optical signatures of mainly unobscured (type~1) AGN in 768 galaxies with total stellar masses in the range $\sim10^8-10^{11}$ M$_{\odot}$, while \citet{marleau13} have detected the infrared signatures of both obscured and unobscured AGN in 73 dwarf galaxies with masses in the range $\sim10^7-10^9$ M$_{\odot}$.
+However, during the last few years results in this area have been rapid.
+It is now known that a significant number of galaxies with masses $\sim10^9-10^{10}$ M$_{\odot}$, i.e.\ at the high end of the dwarf galaxy mass regime and the low end of the massive galaxy regime, likely contain active CMBH.
+In particular, \citet{moran14}, \citet{reines13}, \citet{reines14}, \citet{barth08}, \citet{greene07}, \citet{greene04}, \citet{dong12} and \citet{dong07} have detected the optical signatures of mainly unobscured (type~1) AGN in 768 galaxies with total stellar masses in the range $\sim10^8-10^{11}$ M$_{\odot}$, while \citet{marleau13} have identified the first mid-infrared signatures of both obscured and unobscured candidate AGN in 73 dwarf galaxies with masses in the range $\sim10^7-10^9$ M$_{\odot}$.